-- As of 2018, WATER coordinates outreach with 33 regional entities, 11 of which are TMDL area communities. - 5 TMDL area entities were involved in the original development of the North Texas Grease Abatement Council. - Since 2014, the WATER Holiday Grease Round-Up event has collected and diverted approximately 10,600 gallons of grease from going down the drain (Figure 5). - The Holiday Grease Round-Up outreach campaign utilizes social media, utility bill inserts, website banners, and press releases to advertise the round-up with consistent, regional messaging (Figure 6).
-The round-up provides residents the opportunity to recycle their grease for free at convenient drop off locations throughout the participating cities.
+- As of 2023, WATER coordinates outreach with 20 regional entities, 8 of which are TMDL area communities. - 5 TMDL area entities were involved in the original development of the North Texas Grease Abatement Council. - Since 2018, the WATER Holiday Grease Round-Up event has collected and diverted approximately 31,713 gallons of grease from going down the drain (Figure 5).
+14 TMDL communities have participated in the Holiday Grease Roundup from 2018-2022. - The Holiday Grease Round-Up outreach campaign utilizes social media, utility bill inserts, website banners, and press releases to advertise the round-up with consistent, regional messaging (Figure 6).
+The marketing materials have also been translated into Spanish and Vietnamese.
+The round-up provides residents with the opportunity to recycle their grease for free at convenient drop off locations throughout the participating cities.